3 What to Expect

 There is some very good and inexpensive recording and editing software for anyone to make high quality products.
 One of the best is Audacity, which is free, open source, cross platform multi-track recording and audio editing software.
 Within this user-friendly software you can record, edit, and export sound files.
 There are many online tutorials and the software is robust enough for virtually any recording project you will undertake.
 Additional options can be found at the end of the chapter.

 Notation software is another commonly used technology tool for musicians to write and produce printed music.
 There are many options for software for both the computer and mobile devices, some are free and some cost money.
-The more advanced and complex software platforms such as Finale and Sibelius are cross-platform, tend to be quite robust and versatile, but also quite expensive.
+The more advanced and complex software platforms such as Finale (which is being phased out), Sibelius, and Dorico are cross-platform, tend to be quite robust and versatile, but also quite expensive.
 They are widely used by collegiate music majors as well as professional musicians in every corner of the industry to produce professional looking sheet music.

 In addition to creating printed and digital notated music, the more advanced programs can also work with a DAW (Digital Audio Workstation) and MIDI (Musical Instrument Digital Interface) to create audio renditions of the printed notation and to create music.
 The DAW is an electronic device or software used for recording, editing and producing audio files.
 DAWs vary from a single software program on a computer to a complex configuration of several components controlled by a computer.
 One of the most common components to input musical data into the computer is a MIDI keyboard on which the music is played directly into the DAW which can then save it as a MIDI data file, use notation software to create sheet music, or save it as an audio file.